-list aSelector
+list selectorSpec

-list method: aSelector
+list method: selectorSpec

-Lists the source code of the specified instance method for the current class.
+Lists the category and source code of the specified instance method selector for the current class.
+You can also enter this command as list imethod:.

 For any method whose selector is the same as, or is some subset of, one of the list subcommands (for example, a method with the selector steps) you must explicitly include the method: keyword.
 For example: